john-us/flutterplugintest/README.md

 # mycustomplugin

-A new flutter plugin project.
+A new flutter plugin project to show toast for android and ios apps.

 ## Getting Started